Licensed Drone Pilots providing aerial photos are helping construction companies find new ways to save money and increase profits.

 Recent advances in drone technology and cloud-based imaging are making huge changes in the construction industry.
-Essential tasks that once took days and often thousands of dollars to complete can now be done in hours at a fraction of the cost.
+Essential tasks that once took days and often cost thousands of dollars to complete can now be done in hours at a fraction of the cost.
 As a result, construction companies that utilize drones in their project workflow are gaining a huge advantage over those that don’t.
 Armed with the proper software and tools, a licensed drone pilot can bring efficiency and massive cost cutting throughout a project from pre-bid inspection to final completion.

 Here are 3 Ways Drones Can Save You Big $ on Your Next Construction Project